Elizabeth Guzmán

-Elizabeth Rosalina Guzmán is an American politician and social worker serving as a member-elect of the Virginia House of Delegates for the 22nd district since 2025.
-A member of the Democratic Party, she previously served as a member of the Virginia's House of Delegates from 2018 to 2024.
+Elizabeth Rosalina Guzmán (born February 13, 1973) is an American politician and social worker serving as a member of the Virginia House of Delegates for the 22nd district since 2026.
+A member of the Democratic Party, she previously served as a member of Virginia's House of Delegates from 2018 to 2024.
 Guzmán was first elected in 2017 after defeating incumbent Republican Scott Lingamfelter, and was re-elected in 2025 after defeating incumbent Republican Ian Lovejoy.

-As a Delegate, Guzmán passed legislation to repeal Virginia's Jim Crow-era prohibition on public sector collective bargaining and provide paid sick leave to home health care workers.
+As a Delegate, Guzmán passed legislation to repeal Virginia's prohibition on public sector collective bargaining and provide paid sick leave to home health care workers.

 Guzmán was Virginia co-chair of the Bernie Sanders 2020 presidential campaign.
 In June 2020, Guzmán was elected at the Democratic Party of Virginia State Convention to represent the Commonwealth of Virginia at the DNC.

 Early life

 Born in Peru, Guzmán immigrated to the United States and became a social worker.